BadWolf0081/Jarvis/README.md

 4.  python jarvis.py

    will generate a new list and start notifying of new valid codes as they come in.
 Will remove codes from the list if their original message is deleted from the monitor channel.

+UPDATE
+ Now supports DB storage of info so please use new script to copy data into db and be sure to update db fields for proper function.